Stacey-bee/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 3-print_alphabets.c has a program that prints the alphabet in lowercase, and then in uppercase.
 File 4-print_alphabt.c contains a program that prints the alphabet in lowercase.
-File 5-print_numbers.c has a program that prints all single digit numbers of base 10 starting from 0.
+File 5-print_numbers.c has a program that prints all single digit numbers of base 10 starting from 0. file 6-print_numberz.c has a program that prints all single digit numbers of base 10 starting from 0.